-HSV/SOC341 Research Methods for the Social Sciences 3 credits laboratory and survey techniques.
+HSV/SOC341 Research Methods for the Social Sciences 3 credits

+This course emphasizes the methods and techniques of research in psychology and sociology, including both laboratory and survey techniques.
 Emphasis is placed on the development of empirical questions from theory, research design and control, construction of survey instruments, statistical analysis, and interpretation of results.
 Exercises include development of an original research project appropriate to the students' major field.
 Prerequisites: MAT220 and either PSY102 or SOC340.